jjloomis/adobe-premiere-basic-video-editing/arranging-clips-in-your-sequence.md

-# Arranging clips in your sequence
+# Arranging items in your sequence

 1. Click within the Timeline panel to select it.
 2. In the Tool panel, choose the Selection Tool \(black arrow\).